Multipacker/msdf-gen/README.md

 shapes (non 0 fill rule).
 The MSDF algorithm considers contours in isolation and thus we need to correct the winding numbers.
 After this pre-processing, the contours can be sent of for MSDF generation.

+## Q&A

+### Q: Why are there weird random lines between the glyphs?

+A: They are the result of texture bleading!
+You are not meant to render theI entire atlas as one thing, and the different MSDFs will blead into each other forming odd shapes between the glyphs.
+If the glyphs are rendered properly, they don't show up.

+### Q: Why are the glyphs cut of at the top and the bottom?

+A: You need to include a one pixel boundary around each glyph to guarantee that the MSDFs inclde the outside.
+If not, the glyphs will cut of weirdly.